AoiHonda-lab/nnexpy/README.md

-# NNexpy (A bunch of python script and classes to experiment with homology, knot theory and neural networks)
+# NNexpy-min (A fork of NNexpy for the replication of the original experiment)

 ## Introduction